alan-turing-institute/ModMon/validation_scripts/guidance.md

     * ```bash
     conda activate <model name>
     ```
-3. Find, then run the analyst's designated command to run their model on new data (substitute new args), creating a new `prediction_metrics.csv`:
+3. Find, then run the analyst's designated command to run their model on new data (substitute new args), creating a new `metrics.csv`:
     * ```SQL
 		select command from modelVersions where modelID=<modelID> and modelVersion='<modelVersion>';
 		```